 Books, Reference and Non‐Text:

-- Supplemental books for student use above and beyond what is provided by the District for classroom use
+- Books for student use above and beyond what is provided by the District for classroom use

 - Classroom libraries